NillionNetwork/nillion-docs/docs/blacklight/learn/verification.md

 }
 ```

-Key components of the HTX:
+The key components of an HTX are enumerated below.

 - **`provider`**: Identifies the TEE provider (e.g., "nillion", "phala", etc)
 - **`version`**: HTX protocol version